HippoEug/HackTheBox/Machines (Easy)/Devel.md

 ### 9. Alternative Reverse Shell, with Meterpreter & MSFVenom
 This is a slightly shorter and alternative method of #5, where we can use msfvenom to construct a ASPX meterpreter reverse shell, and upon executing this payload on the target, we immediately get a meterpreter shell.

-The guide recommended navigating to `%emp%` directory where this best explained by the official write up: "By default, the working directory is set to c:\windows\system32\inetsrv, which the IIS user does not have write permissions for.
+The guide recommended navigating to `%emp%` directory when performing privilege escalation with `exploit/windows/local/ms10_015_kitrap0d.` This was best explained by the official write up: "By default, the working directory is set to c:\windows\system32\inetsrv, which the IIS user does not have write permissions for.
 Navigating to c:\windows\TEMP is a good idea, as a large portion of Metasploit’s Windows privilege escalation modules require a file to be written to the target during exploitation."

 # Attack
 ## 1. Another Day, Another NMAP